 Compare 0% APR offers

 Finally, make sure you do compare introductory APR offers so you know what you’re getting in the end.
-Some credit cards only offer zero percent APR on balance transfers while others extend zero interest to both purchases and balance transfers for a limited time.
+Some credit cards offer 0 percent APR only on balance transfers, while others extend zero interest to both purchases and balance transfers for a limited time.

-Also watch out for “deferred interest” offers that will charge you back interest if you don’t pay your medical bills in full before your introductory period is over.
+Also, watch out for “deferred interest” offers that will charge you back interest if you don’t pay your medical bills in full before your introductory period is over.
 While these kinds of offers are rare, they do exist.
-Make sure you read the fine print of any card you’re considering with an interest offer so you don’t unknowingly fall into the deferred interest trap.
+Make sure you read the fine print of any card you’re considering with an intro offer so you don’t unknowingly fall into the deferred interest trap.